Section 8 Notice (notice to quit form)

 Use this Section 8 Notice to terminate an assured shorthold tenancy agreement during the fixed term when the tenant has breached one or more of the obligations in the tenancy agreement.
 The most common reason will be for late payment, or non payment of rent.

 As of 29 August 2020, the Government has amended the Coronavirus Act 2020, introducing various new notice requirements when serving a Section 8 notice.
 The form is updated to reflect the latest changes.
 The latest form also takes account of any extension under the Debt Respite Scheme (Breathing Space Moratorium and Mental Health Crisis Moratorium) (England and Wales) Regulations 2020.

 The notice complies with the Housing Act 1988 and the Housing Act 1996.

 This notice is suitable for a landlord looking to terminate an assured shorthold tenancy agreement for a property in England or Wales.

 A landlord cannot evict a tenant without obtaining a court order for possession first.
-Before applying to court, he or she must have served a Section 8 notice on all tenants.
+Before applying to court, he or she must have served a specific form of notice on all tenants.

 The notice period required before the tenant can be evicted depends on the grounds for eviction and varies between two weeks and two months (except in the case of antisocial behaviour).

-Serving a Section 8 Notice does not mean that the landlord must take the tenant to court.
+Serving this notice does not mean that the landlord must take the tenant to court.
 It can be used as an effective warning to the tenant that the agreement has been breached and that if there is a further breach you may take action.